A Wearable Calm Ritual for an Overthinking Mind

 Your brain won't shut up.
 You analyze every conversation, replay awkward moments from three years ago, and create elaborate disaster scenarios about situations that will probably never happen.
 Welcome to overthinking—the exhausting mental hamster wheel that keeps you up at night and makes simple decisions feel impossible.
-Here's how wellness patches might finally give your brain permission to chill.
+Here's a look at one small ritual some people fold into their emotional-hygiene routine: a patch you can choose to wear.

 What Overthinking Actually Is (Hint: It's Not Just "Being Thoughtful")